-It was nine years ago today that Scott Weiland, the troubled-yet-glorious frontman for the Stone Temple Pilots and Velvet Revolver, passed away.
+It has been 11 years since Scott Weiland, the troubled-yet-glorious frontman for the Stone Temple Pilots and Velvet Revolver, passed away.
 For many, it was a shock; for others, the inevitable end to a sad tale of addiction, recovery and further addiction.

 A subversive and glamorous figure, Weiland was too glitzy for grunge and too feminine for macho hard rockers.
 Still, he won both parties over with his blend of intense charisma, panache and undeniable vocal ability.
 In an age when many rockstars opted to downplay their persona, Weiland turned it up louder than ever and walked the walk like a born superstar.

-As we consider a life cut tragically short, let’s also take a second to look back over some highlights of the man’s artistic life, and celebrate the badass genius that was Scott Weiland…
+We've lost a lot of rock stars since Scott left us, from his friend Chester Bennington to his hero David Bowie.
+Today, I want take a second to look back over some highlights of the man’s artistic life, and celebrate the badass genius that was Scott Weiland…

 Early STP Days in San Diego